sunnysidevibes/raciantau/_comics/desperate+times_04.md

 layout: page
 story: desperate+times
 alt:
-image: /img/content/DESPERATE TIMES 03.jpg
+image: /img/content/DESPERATE TIMES 04.jpg
-thumb_image: /img/content/DESPERATE TIMES 03.jpg
+thumb_image: /img/content/DESPERATE TIMES 04.jpg
 icon_image: /img/content/STANDARD.png
 date: 2017-01-09 13:55:00
 ---

-Ah, the plot reveals itself, slowly but surely.
-Antau, as we've seen before, remains a jackass.
-Racia, as always, remains long-suffering.
-And yet it's a surprisingly volatile combination.
+You wouldn't believe me if I told you how much fun it was to write, and then storyboard, and then draw this page.
+So I won't.